jpegleg/dwarven-toolbox/README.md

 ```

 We can combine XOR and bitshift in interesting ways with `swordleft`, `swordright`, `hexor`, `magick`, and `antimagick`.
-We'll add in `gold` to generate a key which we'll XOR against, shift, and XOR again, for demonstration purposes.
+We'll add in `gold` to generate a key which we'll XOR against, shift, hex encode, and XOR again, for demonstration purposes.
 Example:

 ```
 #!/usr/bin/env bash